creoapp/documentation/docs/drafts/Chart.md

-The Chart class offers a built-in and ready to use control to easely display graphical representation of data.
+The Chart class offers a built-in and ready to use control to easily display a graphical representation of data.
 Chart supports five type of graphs representation: Bar, Pie, Line, Area and Scatter.

 ![Chart](images/chart1.png)

 ### Best practices
-* **Select the chart type that represents better your data.** You can change a chart from one type to another—for example, from a pie chart to a bar chart, or from a line chart to a area chart.
+* **Select the chart type that represents better your data.** You can change a chart from one type to another—for example, from a pie chart to a bar chart, or from a line chart to an area chart.

 ### How to use
 1. Drop a `Chart` control from the object panel to a `Window`